Bethnal Green: Growth

 Boxing has a long association with Bethnal Green.
 Daniel Mendoza, who was champion of England from 1792 to 1795 though born in Aldgate, lived in Paradise Row on the western side of Bethnal Green for 30 years.
 Joe Anderson, 'All England' champion of 1897, was from Bethnal Green.

 The north end of the Green is associated with the Natt family.
 During the 18th century they owned many of its houses.
 Netteswell House is the residence of the curator of the Bethnal Green Museum.
 It is almost certainly named after the village of Netteswell, near Harlow, whose rector was the Reverend Anthony Natt.
 A few of its houses have become University settlements.
 In Victoria Park Square, on the east side of the Green, No. 18 has a Tudor well in its cellar.

 The silk-weaving trade spread eastwards from Spitalfields throughout the 18th century.
-This attracted many Huguenot and Irish weavers to the district.
+This attracted many Huguenot and Irish weavers.
 Large estates of small two-storey cottages were developed in the west of the area to house them.
 A downturn in the trade in 1769 led to the Spitalfield Riots, and on 6 December 1769, two weavers accused of "cutting" were hanged in front of the Salmon and Ball public house.
+The weaving industry is now commemorated in the name of the Weaver Line railway which serves the area.

 Bethnal Green Road Market on the road of the same name, founded in the 18th century, grew and grew and became more full with stalls.
 By 1959 stalls were choking the streets and the council attempted to relocate the market but had no success.
 In 1986 there had been many shop closures but the stalls were still trading.
 The street market is now today recognised as a major local shopping area.